 Photo: Karolina Kuras.

 Breanne Granlund began her classical training at the age of nine years old with the Ballet Academy of Texas (BAT) under the direction of Lisa Slagle.
 While at BAT, she danced the title role in George Skibine’s Firebird and Paquita in Paquita at the Regional Dance America Southwest Convention.
-Granlund was chosen to be one of ABT’s National Training Scholars for three years and received the Bendor Foundation Award in 2014.
+Granlund was chosen to be one of ABT’s National Training Scholars for three years and received the Bender Foundation Award in 2014.
 She was the 2014 first place winner in the senior category at the Youth America Grand Prix, Dallas, Texas regional competition.

 * created role